 Xel-Há Park is an aquatic theme park close to Tulum where most of the attractions are are in the naturally formed lagoons and mangrove rivers.
 Enjoy a snorkeling adventure in an open aquarium where you can spot angelfish, parrotfish, and rays, or float along the Xel-Há River on an inflatable tube through underground caves and mangroves.
 A spiral waterslide and cliff-diving are some of the more exhilarating activities on offer, and there are several waterside restaurants to cool down after your adventures.

 Book your ticket in advance with 24-hour cancellation.

 Hot Tip: Looking for a hotel too?
-Check out these great Cancun hotels that you can book with points.
+Check out these great boutique hotels in Cancún and hotels that you can book with points.

 3. Zip Line Through the Jungle